mrrosoff/Magic-Mirror/README.md

 ## About Project

-After viewing the button on my family's garage wall for enough years, I decided to finally do something about it.
+After viewing the button on my family's garageAPI wall for enough years, I decided to finally do something about it.
 I imagined a world where there was a central database for important information about family endeavors, where one could go for quick information at a glance, but also for more detailed info.

 Thus, the Garage-Pi was born.

-A Raspberry Pi runs a custom express webserver out of our garage.
-Linked to our custom domain, one can access all garage controls from their mobile device, anytime, anywhere.
+A Raspberry Pi runs a custom express webserver out of our garageAPI.
+Linked to our custom domain, one can access all garageAPI controls from their mobile device, anytime, anywhere.
 A hashed login page provides a measure of security when communicating with the API.